Wrongful Death Accident Lawyer in Bensalem, PA

 When a loved one’s life is cut short because of another person’s negligence, Pennsylvania provides a way for families to seek justice through a wrongful death claim.
 These cases are civil in nature, which means they focus on securing compensation and accountability—not criminal penalties.
 While the outcome of a criminal trial may impact your case, a wrongful death claim stands on its own, giving families a path to pursue justice even if criminal charges are never filed.

 Our lawyers have seen wrongful death claims arise from many different types of accidents.
 Regardless of the cause, the common thread is that someone’s careless or reckless actions changed your family forever.
-At Kalikhman & Rayz, LLC, we believe these claims are about more than money—they are about holding wrongdoers accountable and helping families find the closure and stability they deserve.
+At Kalikhman & Rayz, we believe these claims are about more than money—they are about holding wrongdoers accountable and helping families find the closure and stability they deserve.

 Who Can File a Wrongful Death Claim in Pennsylvania?